Become a SHARE! Host Family

 Invite the world home by SHARE!ing your heart and home with a student from overseas!
 High schoolers from more than 30 countries are eagerly awaiting to hear who their host families will be…

 Host families provide a bed and three meals a day, as well as a loving environment, friendship, and a desire to share American culture.
-As a host family, you may also choose your own student that best fits into your family from more than 30 countries, including Germany, France, Spain, Hong Kong, Thailand, Mexico, Belgium, Switzerland, China, Italy, South Korea, Denmark, Netherlands, and more!
+As a host family, you may also choose your own student that best fits into your family from more than 20 countries, including Germany, France, Spain, Hong Kong, Thailand, Mongolia, Romania, Jordan, Italy, Norway, Morocco, Poland, Vietnam, Brazil and more!

 SHARE! students all speak English, come fully medically insured, and bring their own spending money for personal expenses.
 They attend the host family’s local high school for a school year or semester.
 Use our online form to contact SHARE! and start your adventure of a lifetime!

 5 STEPS TO BECOMING A SHARE!
 HOST FAMILY